 Extroverted intuition often means noticing patterns, symbols, and connections in the world that others may not see.
-Extroverted intuitives live for possibility, often expressing themselves through a tumble of ideas, or a constant external brainstorm.
-They may talk about many things they want to do, but not ultimately follow through.
+Extroverted intuitives live for possibility, often expressing themselves through a tumble of ideas or constant external brainstorming.
+They may talk about many things they want to do but not ultimately follow through.
 For them, it’s all part of the process to get to the best idea.

 Dominant extroverted intuitives are ENTPs and ENFPs.
 Those who also have a strong affiliation for the function are INFPs and INTPs.

-I once heard introverted intuition described as “knowing without knowing how,” as well as “thinking without thinking.”
+Introverted intuition can be described as “knowing without knowing how,” as well as “thinking without thinking.”
 It’s the most mystical of all the MBTI functions.
 People with this function tend to reach conclusions without having a clear idea as to how they got there.
 They are wise, convicted, and always have a plan to work toward a bigger picture and seek to build and understand complex systems.
-Introverted intuitives are always processing in the background, and regularly have “a-ha!” realizations when answers simply come out of nowhere.
+Introverted intuitives are always processing in the background and regularly have “a-ha!” realizations when answers simply come out of nowhere.

 Dominant introverted intuitives are INTJs and INFJs.
 Those who also have a strong affiliation for this function are ENFJs and ENTJs.